RedMercury0/Maze_Java/README.md

 # Maze_Java
-  Maze game made in java
+  Maze game made in java.
   This is an old project of mine made few years ago when i was learning java.

 # How to navigate in game